ProtonVPN/protonvpn-cli/README.md

 ![protonvpn-cli](https://i.imgur.com/tDrwkX5l.png)

 # Overview #
-protonvpn-cli is a command-line tool for Linux and MacOS.
+protonvpn-cli is a command-line tool for Linux and macOS.

 # Requirements #